mquantin/rdf2graphML/README.md

         # string value: won't create an edge to a string node

         crm:p2_has_type <http://data.culture.fr/thesaurus/resource/ark:/67717/T96-820>,
-        # creates an edge to another node, get prefLLabel for it
+        # creates an edge to another node, get prefLabel for it

         crm:P14_carried_out_by <http://viaf.org/viaf/21377236> ;
         # creates an edge to another node, get prefLLabel for it